-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with ambiguous statutes.
-Level of Difficulty: 3 Haro Topic: Tax Research
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate

+Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with ambiguous statutes.

-109. Hong, an introductory tax student, is beginning his 1st research project.
+109. Hong, an introductory tax student, is beginning his first research project.
 He has a complete understanding of the relevant facts for his project and has identified the initial research questions.
 He is now ready to begin using a tax service to identify relevant authorities.
 What are some suggestions for him on how to use tax services to identify relevant authorities?